dimas-fw/dimas/dimas/README.md

 DiMAS needs an `async` runtime.
 So you have to define your `main` function as an `async` function.

 So include `dimas` together with an async runtime in the dependencies section of your `Cargo.toml`.
 As DiMAS uses `tokio` as async runtime, so preferably use `tokio` for your application.
+Ensure that you use a multi-threaded runtime, otherwise dimas will panic.

 DiMAS uses features to have some control over compile time and the size of the binary.
 The feature `all`, including all available features, is a good point to start with.